slightlyoriented/kaazing-php-websocket-example/README.md

 * Start the Kaazing gateway with `./kaazing-gateway-community-5.1.0/bin/gateway.start`
 * Start the PHP server which will get prices and descriptions from the API with `php indian-mutual-fund-caching-server.php`
 * In less than a minute you should see the Kaazing gateway connect to the PHP server, please wait until this happens, the Kaazing gateway sets up a pool of initial connections to improve performance
-* Get a list of mutual funds with *birla* in the description `php php-ws/indian-mutual-fund-server.php LIST birla`
+* Get a list of mutual funds with *birla* in the description `php php-ws/indian-mutual-fund-client.php LIST birla`
 * You should see a list of 10 funds with their identifiers on the left and description on the right
-* Pick one of them and run `php php-ws/indian-mutual-fund-server.php PRICE <identifier>`
+* Pick one of them and run `php php-ws/indian-mutual-fund-client.php PRICE <identifier>`
 * Run it again with the same identifier and you will see how much faster it returns
+* The cache is expired after 60 seconds
 * With a combination of WebSocket and caching amazing response times are possible!
 * This particular API is rate limited to 1 request per second, however, with this pattern, you can support more users
-* Since this is mutual fund nav data, which changes once a day, you would set the cache timer to a much higher number, or a time of day
+* Since this is mutual fund nav data, which changes once a day, you would set the cache timer to a much higher number, or a specific time of day